underscorgan/vanagon-docker-builds/README.md

 # [underscorgan/vanagon](https://github.com/underscorgan/vanagon-docker-builds)

 ** NOTE: ** This is still experimental and may change!
 This README is geared towards building puppet-bolt, since that was the request that led to the container's creation.
 This container is built with ruby 2.6.2 using a centos:7 base image.
-To enable builds, this image also has the `pl-gcc` and `pl-cmake` packages installed.
+To enable builds, this image also has the `pl-gcc`, `pl-cmake`, and `pl-gettext` packages installed.

 ## Changes needed to build outside of the Puppet network